seamplex/feenox/doc/help.md

 :    output a document with information about the supported element types

+`--ast`

+:    dump an abstract syntax tree of the input

 `--linear`

 :    force FeenoX to solve the PDE problem as linear